viniciusjssouza/microchaos/README.md

 under the `deployer` folder.
 It is a Python project.
 For further details on how to use it, read the [docs here](./deployer/README.md).

+## Enhancements To do

+- Support configurable request timeouts (today is fixed on 3 seconds)
+- Support configurable amount of worker threads (today is fixed on 8 threads)
+- Support asynchronous request command
+- Support asynchronous I/O bound command

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.